samiazar/DynamicView/ReadMe.md

  - android:cursorVisible = [Boolean[
  - android:textAllCaps = [Boolean[
  - android:autoLink = [all / map / web / phone / email / none]
+ - android:font = [the address of font file that existed in assets folders like fonts/Roboto.ttf]

 also other tags that you need to use in TextView tag availabel in [View](https://github.com/samiazar/DynamicView#view) section.
 ## ImageView